jonico/pscale-workflow-helper-scripts/README.md

 **Note:** While service tokens can be used to work with existing databases, there is currently no scope to create new databases.
 This is why the scripts / workflows to create entirely new databses will always prompt you to authenticate via the Web UI.

+### CI - Runnning in CI

+GitHub Actions and many other CI/CD platforms set the **CI** variable to **true** when they run a script.
+The helper scripts in the [.pscale/cli-helper-scripts/ directory](.pscale/cli-helper-scripts/) will only prompt for interactive user input if the **CI** variable is not set.
+In CI mode, it will output additional [workflow commands](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions) to standard out to enable communication between GitHub Action workflow steps.
+If you are using a different CI/CD platform than GitHub Actions, you can ignore all lines starting with "::".

 ### Initial table

 When you create a bew database from scratch, a default table called `pixel_matrix` will be created.
 If you like to change this behavior, modify [this file](.pscale/cli-helper-scripts/create-database.sh).